fourstix/MCard1802Arduino/README.md

 [fourstix/Hex_Keypad_Arduino_Library](https://github.com/fourstix/Hex_Keypad_Arduino_Library)
 git hub repsository.

-This code simulates a cdp1861 Pixi video chip, using an Arduino 5v/16MHz Pro-mini and other hardware.
+This code simulates a cdp1861 Pixie Video chip, using an [Arduino 5v/16MHz Pro-mini and other hardware.](https://github.com/fourstix/MCard1802Arduino/blob/master/docs/MCard1802PixieVideo.pdf)
 This code uses a video ram buffer with a 128 x 64 graphics display supported by the [U8G2 graphics library](https://github.com/olikraus/u8g2) as a video display.
 The code will simulate the interrupts, external flag 1 signal, and DMA Output requests from the original pixie video.
 This